oracle-livelabs/analytics-ai/big-data/bds-ml-oac/workshops/freetier/intro.md

 - **Lab 7:** Run the Machine Learning, Data Science code using Jupyterhub
 - **Lab 8:** Visualize data using Oracle Analytics Cloud
 - **Lab 9:** Clean up Resources Used in this Workshop (Optional)

-## Workshop Prerequisites
-This workshop requires an Oracle Cloud account.
-You may use your own cloud account or you can get a Free Trial account as described in the **Getting Started** lab in the **Contents** menu.

 > **Notes:**
  + If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
 You will not be able to conduct Free Tier workshops unless the Always Free environment is available.
 [Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)